a6a-aetheria/fromdir/README.md

 # FromDir
-An interface with implementing traits for both pure and backed enums, which adds methods to convert cases to filesystem paths relative to the package root.
+An interface which adds methods to convert cases to filesystem paths relative to the package root, with implementing traits for both pure and backed enums,

 ## Use Case
 When referring to files other than automatically loaded classes in the local file system we need to